RdeSwart/friends-quiz/README.md

 I used Github to store my project and to deploy it.
 #### Am I Responsive
 I used the Am I responsive website to give a screenshot of how my site looks on various screen sizes.
 [See here](#friends-quiz)
+#### Balsamiq
+I used Balsamiq to create the wireframe for my project.

 ## Testing